In a police vs lawyer fight, it is the law and not the hierarchy that must prevail

 Justice Hegde adds that if the police have found to have exceeded their powers, they must be acted upon.

-Overall everyone has been unprofessional and from the pictures what I get to see is that the rights of self defence have been exceeded.
+Overall everyone has been unprofessional and from the pictures what I get to see is that the rights of self-defence have been exceeded.
 Irrespective of who the party is none deserve any protection if they have wronged.
 I would only say that all concerned should take action irrespective of the hierarchy.
 Action should be taken to protect law and order and also the reputation of the institutions concerned.

 During the protest by the police thousands shouted, "humara Commissioner [of Police] kaisa ho, Kiran Bedi jaisa ho."
 PTI reported that the protest on Tuesday was reminiscent of the 1988 police-lawyer clash at Tis Hazari Courts Complex when the then 'super cop' of Delhi had invited the ire of advocates.